singhh5050/acoustic_modem/README.md

 ---

 ## Known Limitations & Future Ideas
+- **Startup Delay (Mic Warm-Up)**
+When the listener starts, the microphone may take ~2 seconds to fully initialize.
+If tones begin playing too early, the preamble might be missed and the message won't decode.
+A brief pause between starting the listener and sending the message helps avoid this.

 - **Fixed Tone Duration**
 We pinned `_samples_per_tone` to `0.33s`.
 Changing it mid-run (e.g., a different setting on the listener) can cause misalignment while chunking.